Talend/vault-sidecar-injector/README.md

 `Vault Sidecar Injector` consists in a **Webhook Admission Server**, registered in the Kubernetes Mutating Admission Webhook Controller, that will mutate resources depending on defined criteriae.
 See here for more details: <https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#admission-webhooks>.

-This component allows **to dynamically inject both Vault Agent and Consul Template containers as sidecars** (along with configuration and volumes) in any matching pod manifest.
-Pods willing to benefit from Vault to handle their secrets just have to add some custom annotations to ask for the sidecars injection at deployment time.
+This component allows **to dynamically inject both Vault Agent and Consul Template containers as sidecars** (along with configuration and volumes) in any matching pod manifest to seamlessly and dynamically fetch secrets.
+Pods willing to benefit from this feature just have to add some custom annotations to ask for the sidecars injection **at deployment time**.

 To ease deployment, a Helm chart is provided under [deploy/helm](deploy/helm) folder of this repository as well as instructions to [build the Docker image](#building-vault-sidecar-injector-image) and [deploy the chart]().